politicalwatch/tipi-infra/README.md

 and then restart (up/down) containers.

-6. Exec tipi-engine

-You can modify the cron task for tipi-engine in tipi-infra/engine-cron.
-Check **Exec tipi-engine > Cron** section in dev environment.

-7. Clean temp images and volumes
+6. Clean temp images and volumes

 ```
 docker rmi $(docker images -f dangling=true -q)
 docker volume prune
 ```

-8. Using New Relic (performance monitoring tool)
+7. Using New Relic (performance monitoring tool)

 If you want to use New Relic, follow these steps: